KhaledSaleh122/Accommodation-Booking-Platform/README.md

     - `401 Unauthorized`: The user is not authenticated.
     - `403 Forbidden`: The user is not authorized to perform this action.
     - `404 Not Found`: The hotel with the specified ID was not found.
-    - `409 Conflict`: the room Number already exist.
+    - `409 Conflict`: The room Number already exist.

 - **Delete Room**: `DELETE /api/v1/hotels/{hotelId}/rooms/{roomNumber}`
   - **Description**: Deletes a specific room from a hotel.